 Our teaching promotes a growth mindset which encourages students to develop an awareness of their own learning journey.

 Whether a BM student is planning to go to university, take a gap year or pursue other options, we offer guidance and student assistance in that transition.
-We start to talk about the different options in 10th Grade.
+Our Guidance Counsellor starts to work with students from 10th Grade, exploring different career and study options.

-100% of our students continue to higher education.
+100% of our students continue to higher education, including the prestigious Russell Group in the UK.
 Our librarian is on-hand to assist students who wish to access university multimedia materials.
 Each year various university fairs and Open Days within the region provide further information and universities from all over the world regularly visit Brillantmont to give presentations to groups of potential students.
 We help students join Open Days or visit universities which interest them.

 - Brunel University, London - Business and Management